konfirmed/SpendGuard/BUILD_SUMMARY.md

-# WebAssistant - Build Summary
+# SpendGuard - Build Summary

 ## 🎉 Completed Implementation

-Your WebAssistant Chrome extension is now **fully functional** and ready to use!
+Your SpendGuard Chrome extension is now **fully functional** and ready to use!
 Here's what we've built:

 ### ✅ Core Files Implemented